geode-sdk/docs/tutorials/buttons.md

             [this](CCMenuItemSpriteExtra* btn) { // This is where we add the callback! m_clicked++;

-                // getNormalImage returns the sprite of the button auto spr = static_cast<ButtonSprite*>(btn->getNormalImage());
+                // getNormalImage returns the display node of the button.
+                // Make sure to cast it to the type used by the button. auto spr = static_cast<ButtonSprite*>(btn->getNormalImage());
                 spr->setString(fmt::format("Clicked {} times", m_clicked).c_str());
             }